papivot/pace-docs/Kubernetes fundamentals.md

 #### Step3 - View the POD logs

-Using the POD name from the previous section run the following commands -
+Using the name of the POD retrieved in step2, run the following commands -

 > `kubectl logs k8s-operations-6f97c49687-rbcqv -n default`